OneNoxTi/sms-api/docs/instruction/sms/send_sms/templates.md

 ### Additional options

 Use the **VARIABLE VALUE** button to add a variable to the message text.
-This feature will allow you to insert a name for each recipient in a bulk mailing.
+This feature allows you to insert a name or any other data for each recipient in a mass mailing.

 ![image4](/img/instruction/sms/send_sms/templates/image4.png)